Juan-S-L/Components_integration_UI/README.md

 # Components Integration UI

-This repository contains the implementation of the evaluative event "Moment 1" for the course [Nombre del Curso].
+This repository contains the implementation of the evaluative event "Moment 1" for the course Desarrollo de sistemas distribuidos.
 The project focuses on integrating various UI components using PrimeFaces and Java EE (Jakarta EE) technologies.

 ---